 Minimising our environmental impact across the whole value chain is a core target for us.
-We’ve been setting annual improvement targets since 2004 and are working towards ambitious 2020 goals.
+We’ve been setting annual improvement targets since 2004 and are working towards vision 2020.

 Coca‑Cola HBC asks all its businesses to find new ways of cutting back on their use of water and energy and of reducing waste.